"I have seen the night torn into thin darkling strips and woven into shapes too bleak for dreams."

 - Kageyama, Jose, Simon, and Zero from Fairy Tail are all users of this type of magic, the first one weaker than the other three.

-- Rogue, the Black Dragon Slayer can use this as his power.
+- Rogue, the Shadow Dragon Slayer can use this as his power.

-- As can Gajeel, when he briefly absorbs part of Rogue's power to gain Iron Shadow Dragon Mode.
+- As can Gajeel, when he absorbs part of Rogue's power to gain Iron Shadow Dragon Mode.